Local moving companies in Lubbock

 Other considerations when moving to New York from Lubbock

-• Change of address: Make sure to submit your USPS change of address form at least a week before you move.
-You’ll be able to choose your official move date so your mail is forwarded to New York seamlessly.
+• Change of address: Submit your USPS change of address form at least a week before your move.
+You can select your official move date to ensure your mail gets forwarded to New York without a hitch.
 Get started here.

-• Moving insurance: Insurance rules aren’t the same everywhere.
-They change depending on the state.
+• Moving insurance: Insurance requirements vary from state to state.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They're responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Things to do in New York